Cooperly/v2flags/README.md

 Forces games like minecraft to not display the funky gui, does not matter in non graphical enviroments, I personally remove this flag when running JVM servers on my machine.

-> -Dterminal.jline=false -Dterminal.ansi=true -Djline.terminal=jline.UnsupportedTerminal Dlog4j2.formatMsgNoLookups=true -XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M -XX:+UseFastUnorderedTimeStamps -XX:+UseCriticalJavaThreadPriority -XX:+EagerJVMCI -Dgraal.TuneInlinerExploration=1 -Dgraal.CompilerConfiguration=enterprise -XX:InitiatingHeapOccupancyPercent=15 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:+UseLoopPredicate -XX:+RangeCheckElimination -XX:+EliminateLocks -XX:+DoEscapeAnalysis -XX:+SegmentedCodeCache -XX:+UseFastJNIAccessors -XX:+OptimizeStringConcat -XX:+UseCompressedOops -XX:+OmitStackTraceInFastThrow XX:+TrustFinalNonStaticFields -XX:+UseInlineCaches -XX:+RewriteBytecodes -XX:+RewriteFrequentPairs -XX:-DontCompileHugeMethods -XX:+UseFPUForSpilling -XX:+UseVectorCmov -XX:+UseXMMForArrayCopy Dfile.encoding=UTF-8 -Xlog:async -Djava.security.egd=file:/dev/urandom --add-modules jdk.incubator.vector
+> -Dterminal.jline=false -Dterminal.ansi=true -Djline.terminal=jline.UnsupportedTerminal Dlog4j2.formatMsgNoLookups=true -XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M -XX:+UseFastUnorderedTimeStamps -XX:+UseCriticalJavaThreadPriority -XX:+EagerJVMCI -Dgraal.TuneInlinerExploration=1 -Dgraal.CompilerConfiguration=enterprise -XX:InitiatingHeapOccupancyPercent=15 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:+UseLoopPredicate -XX:+RangeCheckElimination -XX:+EliminateLocks -XX:+DoEscapeAnalysis -XX:+SegmentedCodeCache -XX:+UseFastJNIAccessors -XX:+OptimizeStringConcat -XX:+UseCompressedOops -XX:+OmitStackTraceInFastThrow XX:+TrustFinalNonStaticFields -XX:+UseInlineCaches -XX:+RewriteBytecodes -XX:+RewriteFrequentPairs -XX:-DontCompileHugeMethods -XX:+UseFPUForSpilling -XX:+UseVectorCmov -XX:+UseXMMForArrayCopy Dfile.encoding=UTF-8 -Xlog:async -Djava.security.egd=file:/dev/urandom --add-modules jdk.incubator.vector -XX:+UseLargePages -XX:LargePageSizeInBytes=2M

 These flags are generally either [GraalVM](https://www.graalvm.org/) specific optimizations which optimize performance, or they make such little difference in how a JVM app works that they don't deserve documentation on this page for the sake of my own sanity and your time.
 Search the flag up if you need exact explanations.

 # Notice
-These flags aren't as rigorously tested as something like Aikar's Flags, although the chances are extremely slim, you could encounter problems like crashing or in the extreme worst scenario, even corruption.
+These flags aren't as rigorously tested as something like Aikar's Flags, although the chances are extremely slim, you could encounter problems like crashing or in the absolute worst case scenario, even corruption.

-***USE THEM AT YOUR OWN RISK!***
+***USE THEM AT YOUR OWN RISK!*** Cooperly/void or anybody affiliated is not responsible for any damages as a result of these flags being used!